LEO (Low Earth Orbit)

 GTO (Geostationary Transfer Orbit)

-GTO is an elliptical orbit with a perigee near LEO altitude and an apogee at GEO altitude.
+GTO is an elliptical orbit with perigee near LEO altitude and apogee at GEO altitude.

-In the diagram below, the yellow ellipse represents the GTO trajectory.
+In the figure below, the yellow ellipse is the GTO trajectory.

 Geostationary transfer orbit